 Many modern floor drinkers have a raised platform with collecting trays underneath, meaning the birds won’t be drinking dirty water from wet puddles.
 However, this doesn’t avoid the issue of droppings in the area, or contamination from aerial dust.
 Nipple systems are generally considered to be more hygienic, but if it weeps puddles of dirty water will develop – and it is crucial that it is the right height for the birds.
 Hanging bell drinkers are another option, but even these require daily cleaning.

-Investing in a water sanitising system can be extremely cost-effective.
+Investing in a sanitising system can be extremely cost-effective.
 It is exceptionally safe and does not affect colour, taste or odour.
-But be sure to read the instructions!
+But, be sure to read the instructions!

 Clean, hygienic drinking water for gamebirds at all stages of development is essential.

 A lack of quality drinking water can lead to poor performance, an increase in the use of antibiotics, and will ultimately lower the standard and enjoyment of the shoot.
 It can also impact on us as game feed manufacturers, with many people blaming feed for issues that are often caused by poor quality drinking water.
 The bottom line is – If you wouldn’t drink it, then neither should your birds!